Host: Bristol Mathematics Lecturer: Dr Daniel Lawson

 There are two types of assessments:

-The Portfolio is assessed on each block from 2-11.
+The Portfolio is assessed for blocks 2-11.
 Block 1 is marked similarly but is formative, i.e. does not contribute to your mark.
-The deadline is the start of TB2.
-In each block you will do two activities:
+The deadline is in assessment preparation week of TB1.
+In each block contains two activities:

 You may take the multiple-choice component at any time and it is recommended that you do this when you work through the Workshop content.
 The long-form content is submitted at the end of the course, and you are recommended to make a first draft/note form attempt when you first see the content, and reflect back on it in a finessing stage during the examination preparation time (in lieu of an exam).